 It’s published from editorial offices in Luton by Premier Newspapers Ltd, who are part of the nationwide Johnston Press regional newspaper group.

 It forms part of a group together with the Dunstable Gazette.
 The two also have an associated freesheet weekly tabloid, the Herald & Post.
+(Slightly oddly, the News relies on the H&P‘s Facebook page.)

 It comes out on Wednesdays.